 International Media Seminar in Paris

-The goal of the short-term International Media Seminar program is to combine the excitement of spending spring break in Paris with a substantial and unique learning experience, focused on the changing nature of communications media in a new global environment.
+The short-term International Media Seminar program combines the excitement of spending spring break in Paris with a unique learning experience, focused on the changing nature of communications media in a new global environment.

-During the course of the spring break, students meet with some two dozen international media leaders, including journalists, executives, scholars, and government officials.
+During the course of the spring break, students will meet with some two dozen international media leaders — journalists, executives, scholars, and government officials.
 Meetings are held in classrooms, media offices, production facilities and private homes — offering a once in a lifetime behind-the-scenes experience.
 Free time is also scheduled into the program so that students have the chance to see the sites and enjoy the city.

-Over the past twelve years, students at the George Washington University have been able to participate in the Paris Seminar as part of a regular three-credit course SMPA 3195, "Globalization and the Media", open to all GW undergraduate and graduate students.
+Over the past fourteen years, students at the George Washington University have been able to participate in the Paris Seminar as part of a regular three-credit course SMPA 3195, "Globalization and the Media", open to all GW undergraduate and graduate students.
 The program is taught and chaired by Professor Lee Huebner.
 Student participants have found the Paris Media seminar to be a highlight of their university careers — introducing them to new places, new perspectives and new personalities.
 As one recent participant put it, "the Paris trip was life-changing… the trip of a lifetime."

 Both the course and the Paris Seminar are designed to give undergraduate and graduate students an opportunity to study the global media landscape from a truly international perspective — not only in theory, but in fact.
 By talking with a wide array of experts who live and work in a foreign media environment, students are able to see familiar media issues in a new light — even as they become more familiar with other media cultures.